ogame-tbot/TBot/README.md

 Scripting and botting are forbidden by the OGame rules.
 I adopt a series of measures to prevent detection and thus ban, but I cannot, and never will, guarantee anything.
 Use this bot at your own risk!!

-Any testing is very much appreciated!
+Testing and PR are very much appreciated!

 ## Features